-Geotab’s 2025 Sustainability and Impact Report Shows Fleets Cutting Fuel Waste, Reducing Idling by up to 30%, and Electrifying as Energy Costs Rise
+Geotab’s 2025 Sustainability and Impact Report shows fleets cutting fuel waste, reducing idling by up to 30%, and electrifying as energy costs rise

 As fleets face pressure from energy costs, emissions regulations and operational risk, many are turning to connected vehicle data to identify efficiency gains and guide long-term electrification strategies.

-“Geotab’s greatest contribution to sustainability is helping the transportation industry optimize operations.
-Everyday we see businesses reduce fuel use, cut emissions and make more strategic choices around electrification using data and AI insights.
+“Geotab’s greatest contribution to sustainability is helping the transportation industry optimise operations.
+Every day we see businesses reduce fuel use, cut emissions and make more strategic choices around electrification using data and AI insights.
 But sustainability is a collective effort, so we must also hold ourselves accountable.
 This report highlights both the progress of our customers and the steps we are taking as a company to reduce our own impact,” added Cawse.

 Alongside customer impact, the report also outlines Geotab’s own progress.